Pulmonic Valvular Stenosis

 Pathophysiology

 Research suggests that the vascular endothelial growth factor (VEGF), a pleiotropic factor, is responsible for signaling the development of the endocardial cushion.
 Hypoxia and glucose have regulatory effects on this factor.
-Infants born to hyperglycemic mothers have a 3-fold increase in cardiovascular abnormalities.
+Infants born to hyperglycemic mothers have a significant increase in cardiovascular abnormalities.[12]
 There has been correlation between intrapartum hypoxic events and valvular disease.
-Additionally, numerous signaling molecules contribute to VEGF and EMT such as the ERB-B signaling in the cardiac jelly, transforming growth factor (TGF)/cadherin, and BMP/TGF-beta.[5]
+Additionally, numerous signaling molecules contribute to VEGF and EMT such as the ERB-B signaling in the cardiac jelly, transforming growth factor (TGF)/cadherin, and bone morphogenetic protein (BMP)/TGF-beta.[3]

 The pulmonic valve develops between the 6th and 9th week of gestation.
-Normally, the pulmonic valve is formed from 3 swellings of subendocardial tissue called the semilunar valves.
+Normally, the pulmonic valve is formed from three swellings of subendocardial tissue called the semilunar valves.
 These tubercles develop around the orifice of the pulmonary tree.
-The swellings are normally hollowed out and reshaped to form the 3 thin-walled cusps of the pulmonary valve.
+The swellings are normally hollowed out and reshaped to form the three thin-walled cusps of the pulmonic valve.
 In Noonan syndrome, tissue pad overgrowth within the sinuses interferes with the normal mobility and function of the valve.

 Epidemiology

-Approximately 5 out of 1000 infants are born with a congenital cardiac malformation.[5]
-Cardiac malformation is the most common congenital abnormality.
-Among cardiac malformations, valvular defects are the most common subtype, accounting for 25% of all malformations involving the myocardium.[5]
-Prevalence of pulmonary stenosis is 8-12% of all congenital heart defects.
+Approximately 5 out of 1000 infants are born with a congenital cardiac malformation.[3]
+Valvular defects are the most common type of cardiac malformation, accounting for 25% of all malformations involving the myocardium.[3]
+The prevalence of pulmonic valvular stenosis accounts for 7-10% of all CHD.[13]

 Sixty percent of patients with Noonan syndrome are found to have some degree of pulmonic valvular stenosis.[4]